Operation Smile: Surgical missions

-Bill Magee was awarded the American Society of Plastic Surgeons’ Honorary Citation Award in 2014, and the American Society of Maxillofacial Surgeons’ Tagliacozzi Award in 2013.

-In 2014, Kathy Magee received a prestigious honorary doctorate from the Karolinska Institute in Sweden.
-She has also remained active in the World of Children organization and serves as a member of the Executive Committee for the Hilton Laureates Collaborative.
+Operation Smile has hosted two global summits on medical standards in Norfolk, Virginia.

+In 2001 a documentary on the work by Operation Smile won the Best Medical Documentary at the US Circle of Excellence Media Awards and was a finalist in the New York Film Festival Awards for Best Humanitarian Documentary.
+The Facemakers: Operation Smile is a co-production by BBC One and the Discovery Channel in conjunction with Century Films.

 1999-2002: Criticism and response

-In November 1999, specific patient deaths brought criticism on Operation Smile's medical procedures, suggesting the organization prioritized publicity and volume over patient welfare and safety.
-In response, Operation Smile conducted an internal review.
-Initially, the organization "promised to make public the full findings of the review", though later chose not to release the findings, considering the review an internal matter.
-Several directors disagreed with this choice and left the board.
-Four months after announcing the review, the organization publicly acknowledged organizational flaws.
-By 2002, the organization also established medical credential standards, improved medical monitoring of patients, and implemented quality and financial controls.
+In November 1999, specific patient deaths brought criticism on Operation Smile's medical procedures.
+In response, Operation Smile conducted an internal review, whereupon the organization publicly acknowledged organizational flaws.
+The charity notified its chapters that it was enacting changes at the suggestion of an outside lawyer retained by the organization to review its conduct.
+The charity said it would step up efforts to hire a new chief executive and would add the position of chief medical officer.
+The charity also stated its intent to strengthen board supervision of its volunteer medical staff.

-Operation Smile and Smile Train
+2011 failed merger

-In early 2011, Smile Train and Operation Smile announced the two charities would merge, followed three weeks later by announcements the merger had been aborted, Smile Train having canceled the union.
-Smile Train's board also named Priscilla Ma the executive director of the organization, while other board members and directors stepped down.
+In early 2011, Smile Train and Operation Smile announced the two charities would merge, followed three weeks later by announcements the merger had been aborted.

+In 2009, the Virginian Pilot outlined in a publication, the history and differences between the two organizations.

 Following the failed merger, Operation Smile "spun-off" the Operation Smile Foundation.
 The Foundation was renamed Stop Cleft International, a 501(c)3 organization.
 Stop Cleft International became a subsidiary of Smile Train in July, 2013.
 Operation Smile paid an agreed upon obligation of $4,000,000 to Stop Cleft International/Smile Train during tax year 2013.